 Top each one of the jalapeno “boats” with a little smokey.

-Since bacon already contains a good amount of sodium, you’ll want to season the buffalo turds with a sugar based rub.
-Cowtown Rubs are among the staples in my spice rack, so I went with their Sweet Spot Rub this time around.
+Next is to season each of the buffalo turds with our Smokey Kansas City All-Purpose Barbecue Seasoning.
 If you’re the do-it-yourself type, a nice blend of brown sugar and cayenne pepper works great on these bad boys as well.

 Cooking the buffalo turds is a matter of getting the bacon done to your liking.
 My preference is smoke at 250 degrees for about an hour and a half.
 At this point the bacon isn’t overly crispy, but it’s definitely cooked enough to be bite through.
 If you prefer a crispier bacon, then I’d suggest kicking the temperature up to 300 degrees for about an hour.
 You’ll want to keep a close eye on the peppers though.
 If they overcook, then they’ll loose their stability and your turds will spill out all over your smoker.

 Once your buffalo turds are cooked to your liking, remove them from the grill to cool down a bit before serving.
 Top them off with your favorite BBQ sauce before serving.
-I prefer a sweeter sauce to compliment spiciness of the hot peppers.
-You can also cut your favorite sauce with cranberry juice to layer in some fruity notes.
-Cran-grape juice is a favorite of mine!
+I prefer to go with a sweeter sauce to compliment spice of the hot peppers.
+This particular batch was basted with Blues Hog Original Barbecue Sauce cut with a little cran-grape juice.
+The juice helps loosen up the thick sauce, and it also layers in a nice bright fruity flavor that goes well with the spice of the peppers.
 A spoonful of sauce on each turd and you can guarantee these tasty treats will disappear in no time flat!